MHohenberg/MHohenberg/README.md

 - 👋 Hi, I’m @MHohenberg
-- 👀 I’m interested in ...
+- 👀 I’m interested in aerospace, simulation and task management
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning how to write better documentation
-- 💞️ I’m looking to collaborate on ...
 - 📫 an email to martin.hohenberg [a] gmail.com is always appreciated

 <!---